 On the east, the River Ems forms its administrative boundary with West Sussex.
-Whilst there is considerable social and commercial interaction between Emsworth and these neighbouring areas of Southbourne and to the north, Westbourne, this plan covers only that part of the community within Hampshire.
+Whilst there is considerable social and commercial interaction between Emsworth and these neighbouring areas of Southbourne and Westbourne, this plan covers only that part of the community within Hampshire.

-The northern edge of the settlement is marked by woodland known as Hollybank Woods, a part of the ancient Forest of Bere and which creates a natural barrier to significant northward extension and is itself a significant recreational resource.
+The northern edge of the settlement is marked by woodland known as Hollybank Woods, a part of the ancient Forest of Bere.
+This creates a natural barrier to significant northward extension and is itself a significant recreational resource.